-Glitches and delays bedevil unemployment agency as its chief points to progress
+Glitches, delays bedevil Washington’s unemployment agency as its chief points to progress

-In the first months of the pandemic, the Washington state Employment Security Department (ESD) was heavily criticized for problems that left tens of thousands of jobless workers struggling to file claims, get benefits, or even reach someone on the phone.
+In the first months of the pandemic, the Washington state Employment Security Department (ESD) was heavily criticized for problems that left tens of thousands of jobless workers struggling to file claims, get benefits or even reach someone on the phone.

 Since then, the agency has solved many of those problems, ESD Commissioner Suzi LeVine said in an interview Friday.
 But the agency continues to face criticism for what LeVine described as “systemic challenges” that “we are working hard to overcome and where we still have a lot of room to improve.”